HackerspaceMumbai/HackerspaceMumbai/README.md

 ## Code of Conduct

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone.

-By participating in this project (online and at live chapter events) you agree to abide by its [Code of Conduct](/CODE_OF_CONDUCT.md)
+By participating in this project (online and at live events), you agree to abide by its [Code of Conduct](/CODE_OF_CONDUCT.md)

 ## License

-ProtoSchool is licensed under the Apache-2.0 and MIT licenses.
+Hackerspace Mumbai is licensed under the Apache-2.0 and MIT licenses.
 See [LICENSE.md](./LICENSE.md) for further detail.